 International Summit in Human Genetics and Genomics

-The International Summit on Human Genetics and Genomics is a 5-year initiative (2016-2020) designed to help developing nations build and expand their knowledge base, infrastructure, systems, research efforts and technologies in human genetics and genomics.
+The International Summit in Human Genetics and Genomics began as a 5-year initiative (2016-2020) and has since been designed to help developing nations build and expand their knowledge base, infrastructure, systems, research efforts and technologies in human genetics and genomics.
 Increasing their access to these resources will help them build capacity in these areas and will help resource-poor countries address their public health challenges in genetic diseases.
 This will ultimately help build healthier nations worldwide.

 The National Institutes of Health (NIH) is the premier biomedical-research institution in the world.
 Its mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability.
 The NIH extends its mission globally through its global health initiatives, which aim to improve health and secure human lives.